plone/documentation/docs/install/source-step-by-step.md

 If you now open the browser with http://localhost:8080/, you see that you already can create a Plone instance.
 Before doing this, we configure our Zope instance for blobs, configure add-ons, etc..
 For the configuration, you have two options:
-- manual configuration of site.zcml and zope.conf
+- manual configuration of site.zcml and zope.conf (^[Configuring and Running Zope](https://zope.readthedocs.io/en/latest/operation.html))
-- use of helper `cookiecutter-zope-instance`
+- apply `cookiecutter-zope-instance`

 (install-source-cookiecutter-zope-instance-label)=

 #### Cookiecutter Zope instance

-`Cookiecutter` creates projects from project templates. `cookiecutter-zope-instance` is such a template that allows to create a complete Zope configuration.
+`Cookiecutter` creates projects from project templates.
+{term}`cookiecutter-zope-instance` is such a template that allows to create a complete Zope configuration.
 Zope configuration means: blob storage, type of file storage (Zope style or relational database), ZEO, you name it.

 Install cookiecutter: